mtycks/em-em-recipes/content/blog/gluten-free-hamburger-helper/index.md

 - American
 - Beef
 steps:
+- "Combine all the dry spices in a small bowl."
 - "Add 1-2 tablespoons of olive oil in large skillet or pot with lid over medium heat.
 Add diced onions.
 Let cook for 1-2 minutes."
 - "Add ground beef.
-Cook until browned (does not need to be fully cooked through)"
+Cook until slightly brown (does not need to be fully cooked at this point)"
 - "Mix in all the dried spices"
-  - "Add all the liquid ingredients"
+- "Add pasta to the pot"
-  - "Stir in noodles"
+- "Pour in all liquid ingredients.
+It's ok if the pasta in not completely submerged."
-  - "Cover and let simmer for 15 minutes"
+- "Cover and let simmer for 15 minutes.
+Don't peek!
+Trust that everything will cook during this step."
 - "Take off heat and slightly uncover the pot to vent.
-Let sit for five (5) minutes to allow noodles to absorb the remaining liquids."
+Let sit for three (3) to five (5) minutes to allow pasta to absorb the remaining liquids."
 - "Enjoy!"
 ---

 #### Step 1

+Combine all the dry spices in a small bowl.

+#### Step 2

 Add 1-2 tablespoons of olive oil in large skillet or pot with lid over medium heat.
 Add diced onions.
 Let cook for 1-2 minutes.

-#### Step 2
+#### Step 4

 Add ground beef.
-Cook until browned (does not need to be fully cooked through)
+Cook until slightly brown (does not need to be fully cooked at this point)

-#### Step 3
+#### Step 4

 Mix in all the dried spices

-#### Step 4

-Add all the liquid ingredients

 #### Step 5

-Stir in noodles
+Add pasta to the pot

 #### Step 6

-Cover and let simmer for 15 minutes
+Pour in all liquid ingredients.
+It's ok if the pasta in not completely submerged.

 #### Step 7

+Cover and let simmer for 15 minutes.
+Don't peek!
+Trust that everything will cook during this step.

+#### Step 8

 Take off heat and slightly uncover the pot to vent.
-Let sit for three (3) to five (5) minutes to allow noodles to absorb the remaining liquids.
+Let sit for three (3) to five (5) minutes to allow pasta to absorb the remaining liquids.

 #### Last Step!